-The hidden costs you need to be aware of when buying a home in Spain
+The hidden costs when buying a home in Spain

 One of the first rules of buying property overseas is that the price of the offer you have accepted on the property is not the total amount you will have to pay.
 You need to factor into the total figure the following costs: